CAS CERTIFICATE: each student will receive a certificate with exact dates, hours and description of the accomplished programme and CAS duties.

 Please print the following 2 pdf forms to sign up:

 GETTING TO AND FROM MALAGA Spain – Malaga has low price flight connections with all the major European cities (including to Vienna incase you wish to combine the Vienna IB Revision Camp with Spain).
 You will be met by one of our local staff members at Malaga Airport and delivered safely to your host family in Vejer de la Frontera.
 Usually transfer times are no more than 90 minutes.
-Please try to arrive in Malaga before 5pm on July 12th.
+Please try to arrive in Malaga before 2pm on your day of arrival.

 Having the relevant travel documents is important.
 EU citizens do not require a visa.
 If you are not sure whether you require a visa, please contact your consulate.